darktrojan/idldocs/nsIAbManager.rst

 Deletes an address book.

-@param  aURI       The URI for the address book.
-This is specific to each type of address book.

 Parameters
 ^^^^^^^^^^

 * ``in ACString aURI``
+  The URI for the address book.
+This is specific to each type of address book.

 Return value
 ^^^^^^^^^^^^